 Be sure when you are looking for cellophane replacements to look for 'compostable' and not 'biodegradable'.
 The latter means it still has to be degraded in a very specific way (usually needing high temperatures) so will not always be degradable if it is not processed in the right way.
 The word you want is 'compostable' which means that you could put it in the compost heap and it will rot away with no damage to the environment...
 YAY!
 There are loads of options for clear compostable envelopes now which is fantastic.
 Also another thing to note with compostable bags is that they have a shelf life too.

 I do not need my bags to be clear though since I do not show my work at fairs or shows so I have replaced all my cellophane bags with Glassine envelopes.
 These are what you would find stamp collectors using as they are acid free and archival and recyclable (and compostable since they are paper based).
 I ship my prints and originals in these and if the original is too big I have either tissue paper or sheets of glassine to wrap them in.
-This is not waterproof however but in the case of an original, it is usually going to be wrapped in several layers of protection and with prints which are not so well wrapped, if they are destroyed I am happy to eat the cost of a replacement print for the sake of the planet.
+This is not waterproof (only 'resistant') however but in the case of an original, it is going to be wrapped in several layers of protection (including bubble wrap that I reuse from items sent to me) and with prints which are not so well wrapped, if they are destroyed I am happy to eat the cost of a replacement print for the sake of the planet.
 So far I have not had any issues with damaged items in these envelopes.

 Paper Stickers VS Vinyl/Plastic Stickers